PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

     }
 ```

-Next create an overlay over the nixpkgs which will extend nixpkgs with the your
+Next, create an overlay over the nixpkgs which will extend nixpkgs with your
 Neovim package.

 ```nix